gurusupriya/Warehouse-Analytics-System/installation.md

 `astro version`

-If all commands run successfully, your environment is ready to start the program
+If all commands run successfully, your environment is ready to start the program.